Your IP:Unknown

 End-to-end encryption is not unique to the WhatsApp messenger, of course.
 Other messaging apps, like Telegram and Signal, also offer this feature.
 However, WhatsApp is probably the most widely used service offering this level of security.

-Let’s take a closer look at WhatsApp’s security now, from the app’s ability to protect users from hackers to its safety for kids.
+Let’s take a closer look at WhatsApp’s security, from the app’s ability to protect users from hackers to its safety for teenagers.

 Is WhatsApp safe from hackers?

-Before you install WhatsApp, you should know how safe the app is from hackers.
+Before you install WhatsApp, you should be aware of how safe the app is from hackers.
 The good news is that with end-to-end encryption, your messages are protected from Wi-Fi snooping and man-in-the-middle attacks.

 However, hackers could still try to hack your account by cracking your password.
 If you use a weak, easy-to-guess password, it could take seconds for a hacker’s brute forcing software to get through the login process.
 That’s why using a complex password containing at least 10 characters is essential for security.